Dan Sessler and Wray Reed at

 The October Monthly meeting will be held on October 30th, 2014….more here later

 The September Monthly Meeting was held Thursday September 25th, the Anywave Story Live

-Ted is VP of Engineering at Anywave and his presentation will focus on several new techniques to improve the operating efficiency and performance of digital TV broadcast transmitters.
+Ted is VP of Engineering at Anywave and his presentation focused on several new techniques to improve the operating efficiency and performance of digital TV broadcast transmitters.
 “Go Green” and at the same time reduce operating costs.
 The benefits of a more efficient transmitter are clear: reduction in system size and floor space requirement, lower capital cost, reducing cooling requirements, improved reliability and reduction of carbon footprint in support of go-green initiatives.